Creamy, Luxurious French Buttercream: Your Complete Guide

 HOW:

-Ensure that your egg syrup (or foam) is at room temperature, and add in 2 to 3 additions (4a), whipping for about 1 minute after every addition.
+Ensure that your egg syrup (or foam) is at room temperature, and add incrementally (4a), whipping until combined after every addition.
 Once all the egg syrup has been added, mix for an additional minute on high speed (4b).

 STEP 5 | SMOOTH AND ADJUST FOR FLAVORINGS.